Programme/Approved Electives for 2020/21

-Can children learn whilst playing?
+Can children learn while playing?
 Is play embedded in early years pedagogy?
 This module encourages students to examine play as a core method of learning.
-It will introduce students to the contemporary theories and practices surrounding the introduction of the Early Years Foundation Stage (EYFS) and how these are reflected in historical and contemporary policy debates.
+It introduces students to the contemporary theories and practices surrounding the introduction of the Early Years Foundation Stage (EYFS) and how these are reflected in historical and contemporary policy debates.
 Lectures include topics such as: Existing theories of play; Pioneers of play and children┐s learning ┐ Rousseau, Froebel, Montessori; The status of play in education policy and practice; and International Perspectives on Play.

 Talis Aspire Reading ListAny reading lists will be provided by the start of the course.http://lists.lib.keele.ac.uk/modules/edu-20023/lists

 To introduce students to the key concepts surrounding play as a pedagogic tool and to the ways in which some of these have been theorised;To examine the role of play in children's cognitive development;To explore the way in which teachers use play to facilitate learning and to scaffold and extend children's knowledge;To encourage students to participate in a critical engagement of the appropriate research and government policy in relation to play and the National Curriculum.

 Intended Learning Outcomes